Main illustration: Julia Cone

 I don’t blame you at all.
 I believe our collective failure to articulate the essence of Bizops is a problem.
 It’s a problem because Bizops can provide so much value to companies, and because the lack of comprehension Bizops sometimes encounters can be a barrier to getting shit done.
 And because it pains me when a thing is done half-assedly, lacking in why, lacking in intention.
 So here’s my definition:

-Business Operations is a function that is uniquely positioned to solve certain classes of problems for rapidly scaling organizations.
-It works within, alongside and sometimes outside of the established organizational structure of a company.
+Business Operations describes the formal structure and workflow a business designs to unify their manpower and assets, and ultimately streamline business processes and performance.
+Bizops is a function that is uniquely positioned to solve certain classes of problems for rapidly scaling organizations, and that works within, alongside and sometimes outside of the established organizational structure of a company.

 Going deeper, let me define Bizops from first principles to show how it can fit into a company and how it can be deployed to solve problems.
 The first principle is this: Business Operations shouldn’t exist.
 And yet it does, because of fundamental, intrinsically human limitations to the way we organize ourselves.

 Very young companies don’t need Bizops.
-Anyone can have open-ended freewheeling conversations about anything with everyone else.
+Anyone can have open-ended freewheeling conversations about anything with everyone else in a small business environment.
 Everyone wears a bunch of hats, and it all just works.
 It’s easy when R&D, Marketing, Sales and Finance all fit in a single room and two pizzas are sufficient to feed everyone.
 But this doesn’t last as the company grows.
 It’s simple math: if everyone has to be involved in every decision, doubling your headcount quadruples the distinct conversations needed.
 Obviously this doesn’t scale well.

 Organizational structures exist to fix this.
 They trade away freedom for distinct functions with defined missions, expertise, areas of operations and internal hierarchies.
 This partitioning keeps the number of distinct conversations manageable as the company scales.
 Although these organizational schemes work in theory (math!), they all suck in practice, especially when under stress from scaling quickly.